 The study of life is a vast subject, from DNA and cloning, to understanding plankton levels in our seas and the ripple effect the oceans have on us all.
 Scotland ranks worldwide among the leading 3 countries for research productivity and impact.
 With 19 universities and world leading research centres, Scotland has the largest concentration of animal health and aquaculture researchers in Europe.

 In Scotland the opportunity to connect academia, practitioners, researchers, inventors and other healthcare professionals with your delegates offers you powerful engagement opportunities that create lasting legacies for your event, the local Life Sciences community and future generations.

 Hear Julia Brown, Director of Life and Chemical Sciences at Scottish Enterprise on the importance of the Life Sciences sector in Scotland, its latest innovations and its impact on the world.

 Scotland has a thriving life sciences cluster, employing over 37,000 people across some 700 organisations.
 As Scotland is a relatively small country, our life sciences cluster is compact and accessible.

 University of Strathclyde

 Scotland has around 18,000 km of coastline, which is approximately six times the size of its land area.
 The biological richness of the Scottish marine environment is hard to calculate but scientists are attempting to unlock its potential.
 Somewhere in its depths could be cures for the diseases of today and tomorrow.

 Young Legends: Hannah Costello

 In this blog we meet Hannah Costello, a PhD student at the University of Edinburgh who is on a mission to improve Scotland’s hearts.
-With a passion for education and prevetion, Hannah is taking her programe of awareness and CPR training direct to Scotland's schools, after all you're never to young to save a life.
+With a passion for education and prevention, Hannah is taking her programme of awareness and CPR training direct to Scotland's schools, after all you're never to young to save a life.